The Singleton

 Chapter 13: 0x0D: The Aion Reversal

 Julian Meridian was fourteen when his mother died.
-The hospital room smelled of isopropyl alcohol and the small blue plastic of the monitors.
+The hospital room smelled of isopropyl alcohol and the warm plastic of the monitors, and under that, faintly, of the hand lotion his aunt kept buying her.
 She held his hand.
-She said something he could not hear over the ventilator alarm, and a nurse's call for assistance across the hall, and the slow collapsing of her own breath.
+She said something he could not hear — not over the ventilator alarm, not over a nurse calling across the hall for assistance, not over the slow concession of her own breath.
 He leaned in. *"What, Mom."* She was gone.
-The monitors flatlined in a long green line he would learn to resent for thirty years.
-He stood in the hallway while nurses filed past, and in the particular emptiness of a boy who had failed to hear the only sentence he had ever needed to hear, he made a promise to a God he did not believe in.
+The monitors resolved to a flat green line he would spend thirty years learning to resent, a line that was, he understood much later, just a process returning.
+He stood in the hallway while nurses filed past, and there, in the particular arithmetic of a boy who had failed to hear the one sentence he had ever needed, he made a promise to a God whose existence he had already, at fourteen, declined to assume.

 *I will build a machine that stops this.
 I will build a world where no one has to die.
 I will hear what she said.*